Easy Sesame Seed Candy (Pasteli) Recipe

-Sesame seed candy is so easy to make!
+Sesame seed candy, also called pasteli, is so easy to make!
 It’s a candy sweetened with honey or maple syrup, and it’s loaded with crunchy, earthy sesame seeds.
 You can add nuts for extra flavor and texture, too.

-Sesame candy is a gluten-free brittle-like candy made by heating sesame seeds and a sweetener together, pouring the mixture onto a baking sheet, and baking prior to cooling and breaking it up.
+It’s a brittle-like candy made by heating sesame seeds and a sweetener together, pouring the mixture onto a baking sheet, and baking.
+Once it’s cool, you break it up into chunks.

-I have always thought of sesame candy as a Jewish/Israeli sweet, but I learned that it is popular throughout the world.
-There are records of what’s now called pasteli from Greece in the 5th century BC- and it is still served in that region today, made with honey and the addition of pistachios.
+I have always thought of sesame seed candy as a Jewish/Israeli sweet, but I learned that it is popular throughout the world.
+There are records of what’s now called pasteli from Greece in the 5th century BC; it is still served in that region today, made with honey and the addition of pistachios.

 This candy is also traditional to northern Iran (Mazandaran province) and is called peshtezik.
 It often includes walnuts and other nuts.

 To make this candy, you’ll need sesame seeds, sugar, and honey or maple syrup.
-Making sesame candy with honey is very popular, but I love making it with maple syrup.
+Making sesame seed candy with honey is very popular, but I love making it with maple syrup.
 It works the same way and tastes so delicious!

 Note: You can save some time by buying toasted sesame seeds instead of toasting them yourself, but the process is explained in the recipe and is fairly quick.
-(This is the same process that I use to make toasted sesame seeds for my tahini recipe.)
+(I do the same thing when I make homemade tahini.)

 You may also choose to add in some other flavors.
 I like to put a touch of orange juice, some orange zest, and pistachios.
 You could also use lemon juice and lemon zest and mix in other nuts or spices.

 How to Make Sesame Seed Candy

 Start by toasting sesame seeds.
-Put sesame seeds in a hot skillet over medium heat and cook until golden brown and fragrant, stirring vigorously.
+Put the seeds in a hot skillet over medium heat and cook until golden brown and fragrant, stirring vigorously.
 This should take about two minutes.
 Remove from heat immediately.